Bearer Share Certificate Elimination & Transparency Register

 A transparency register is a list of information on a company’s significant individuals.

-A transparency register is specific only to private companies incorporated in B.C. and will be held in each company’s own records office.
-The public will not have access to the transparency register.
-Only current directors of the company, law enforcement and specific inspecting officials will have access, subject to certain rules.
+A transparency register is a specific document that only private companies incorporated in B.C. are required to have and is held in each company’s own records office.
+The public does not have access to the transparency register.
+Only current directors of the company, law enforcement and specific inspecting officials have access, subject to certain rules.

 As of October 1, 2020, private companies in B.C. are required to keep and maintain a transparency register of beneficial owners, including individuals who have direct or indirect control of the company or its shares.
 Information collected includes full legal name, date of birth, citizenship and last known address.

 Companies need to contact their shareholders to compile the required information.
 Companies can request that their shareholders provide information for the transparency register at any time.
 Shareholders have a duty to take reasonable steps to gather the requested information and to send it to the private company promptly.